Tamara Vrooman

-Tamara Rowanne Vrooman, OBC (born June 1968), is a Canadian businesswoman and civil servant who currently serves as chair of the Canada Infrastructure Bank.
-From 2007 until July 2020, she served as the CEO of Vancity Credit Union.
-During the COVID-19 pandemic in British Columbia, Vrooman left Vancity to accept a position as the president and CEO of Vancouver International Airport and the 12th chancellor of Simon Fraser University.
-Vrooman has previously served as British Columbia's first and youngest female deputy minister of Finance.
+Tamara Rowanne Vrooman, OBC (born June 1968), is a Canadian businesswoman and civil servant.
+From 2007 until July 2020, she was the CEO of Vancity Credit Union.
+In May 2020, Vrooman left Vancity to accept a position as the president and CEO of Vancouver International Airport and the 12th chancellor of Simon Fraser University.
+Vrooman was British Columbia's first and youngest female deputy minister of Finance.
+Additionally, she was the chairperson of the Canada Infrastructure Bank from 2021 to 2024.

 Early life

 Vrooman was born in Victoria, British Columbia, in June 1968.
 She attended Kamloops High School, where she played string bass for the school band.